 Always put potatoes in cold water to start, then bring to a boil.
 That way the potatoes cook more evenly.

-- 1 1/2 lbs yukon gold potatoes, peeled and quartered length-wise
+- 1 1/2 lbs (680 g) Yukon Gold potatoes, peeled and cut lengthwise into quarters

 - 1/2 teaspoon salt

 Recommended equipment—a potato masher